MarioBlazek/practical-apis/README.md

 #### Hints
 * There is a `JsonResponse` class in Symfony which automatically converts your entity to JSON and sets the proper headers.
-* Create kind of a ContentType registry for the content type ids, it frees you from a lot of calls to the ContentTypeService to translate the 'ipa' identifier to id 15.
+* Create kind of a ContentType registry for the content type ids, it makes magic numbers like `15` much more readable as `ContentTypes::IPA`
+* Valid content id of a brewery: 56, valid content id of a IPA: 57

 #### Code
 Starting branch: `master`